Addressing the comments from the co-reader

 All comments raised by the co-reader must be addressed.
 There are three ways to address the comments.

-If the co-reader suggested to make some simple extension, or to validate some model assumption, they can be addressed by making new analyses.
+If the co-reader suggests some simple extension, additional tests or validation of some model assumption, if those suggestions are meaningful and doable, they can be addressed by making new analyses.

-If the extension suggested by the co-reader is beyond the reach of the thesis and cannot be realized within short time, then address that issue in the text with a proper discussion.
+If the extension suggested by the co-reader is meaningful but beyond the reach of the thesis or cannot be realized within short time, then you can address that in the text with a proper discussion.

-If you do not agree with the co-reader’s suggestion, you may choose to do nothing on the text.
-However, you must provide a convincing reply why the suggestion is wrong or irrelevant.
+If you do not agree with the co-reader's suggestion, you may choose to do nothing on the text but providing a convincing reply why the suggestion is wrong or irrelevant.

 Please note that the last option should be used in a very limited way.

-Besides editing the thesis draft, you have to prepare a separate document explaining how you addressed the comments raised by the co-reader, one by one.
-In the explanation, you should provide a clear guidance to the location in the revised texts (page number, line number, or a table or figure) where you have made changes.
+Besides editing the thesis draft, please prepare a separate document explaining how you addressed the comments raised by the co-reader, one by one.
+In the explanation, provide a clear guidance to the location in the revised texts (page number, line number, or a table or figure) where you have made changes.

 Time line regarding this Step